-Equal parts delight and quirkiness, this amigurumi crochet hook designed by the internet personality known as “Nerdigurumi,” is a temptation people like me find hard to resist (you can find the pattern here here), but resist I did, and instead of getting out some worsted weight yarn and a 3.5mm hook, I instead continued to gather the scraps from my recently completed Little Boy Blue blanket.
+Equal parts delight and quirkiness, this amigurumi crochet hook designed by the internet personality known as “Nerdigurumi,” is a temptation people like me find hard to resist (you can find the pattern here here), but resist I did, and instead of getting out some worsted weight yarn and a 3.5 mm hook, I instead worked on tidying up and continued to gather the scraps from my recently completed Little Boy Blue blanket.
 Longer scraps were added to the smaller ball pictured below and to the right by simply winding them onto the ball, while shorter scraps were tied, one end to the other using a granny knot to secure them (see the ball on the left):

 Organizing the yarn cleared off my kitchen counter enough that I was able to find this hat that I made last November:

 This hat was part of a stash down challenge that I created for myself after I made a major stash purchase from my son’s trumpet teacher.
 Composed of primarily vintage acrylic yarns (with some vintage wool thrown in for good measure), this hat was made using Valerie Whitten’s pattern which I paired with a vintage Red Heart lavender yarn that I thought my grand niece might like.
 I had intended to send it to her in time for Christmas, but life got away from me, and the hat sat gathering dust in my crochet empire until I finally managed to get it to my kitchen counter where it would be more difficult for me to ignore.

 As my niece is just about the age I was when I read E. L. Konigsburg’s From the Mixed-Up Files of Mrs. Basil E. Frankweiler, I also included a copy of that.

 Once I had my niece’s package addressed and ready to go, I dug out a Clover chibi with jumbo bent-tipped yarn needles that I had been meaning to send to a friend: